 Toss these pieces in more powdered sugar to prevent sticking, and store in an airtight container or a big zippy bag.
 They’re essentially nothing but sugar, so they have a terrific shelf life.
 Weeks.
 Months even, if you refrigerate them.
 A year in the freezer.

-To make City Slicker Campfire S'mores, start with recipe above and add a few drops of liquid smoke with the vanilla.
-Take care not to over do it!
+Smoked Vanilla Bean Marshmallows: follow the basic recipe, adding a few drops of liquid smoke with the vanilla.
 It’s a fine line between “Aww, it’s like a campfire!” and “$%*&, it’s like a campfire!”
+So easy does it.

 Nov 05, 2010 · 3:11 PM